 - For initial phone, Skype, or video-conference interviews, use uniform questions and review criteria.
 Search committee members should agree in advance on a set of questions that will be asked of each candidate during interviews and should use structured evaluation templates for evaluating interviews.
 Ask each candidate the same questions in the same order.
 Following this carefully structured plan will ensure fairness and consistency for all candidates.For sample evaluation rubrics, see Appendix D.

-- Rank the most likely candidates in order and submit the short list, along with the relevant application materials, to the department chair and dean before any on-campus interviews are arranged.
+- Create your short list of all candidates who meet the qualifications for the position and whom you wish to invite for on-campus interviews.
+Submit this list, along with the relevant application materials, to the department chair and dean before any on-campus interviews are arranged.

 - Expand the number of candidates for on-campus interviews (e.g., four or five instead of three) if this will allow for a more diverse pool.
 All candidates must be deemed competitive in the overall pool.